wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 Open access publishing,
 crowd sourcing,
-and dozens of other innovations had convinced scientists that programming was now as unavoidable as statistics.
+and dozens of other innovations had convinced scientists that knowing how to program was now as important to doing science as knowing how to do statistics.
 However,
-most still regarded it is a tax they had to pay in order to get their science done;
+most still regarded it as a tax they had to pay in order to get their science done.
-while those of us who teach programming may find it interesting in its own right, most of our audience clearly wants to learn as little as they have to so that they can get back to the lab and finish the paper whose deadline is looming.
+Those of us who teach programming may find it interesting in its own right, but most scientists clearly want to learn as little as they have to in order to finish the paper whose deadline is looming.

-Despite this round's success,
-there were several disappointments:
+Despite this round's overall success, there were several disappointments:

 1. Once again,